 In my earlier blog Sessions Explained you have become familiar with the basics of sessions: the folders and their related function inside Capture One Pro.
 In this second blog on sessions for the intermediate user we take it to the next level: Session Albums and Favorites.
 So, get ready for Sessions Continued!

-Over the years, more features have been added to organise images in a session.
+Over the years, more features have been added to organize images in a session.
 Moving your best images to the Selects folder seems a bit dated.
 An Album is more flexible.
-A Session Album, you can make as many as you like, allows you to organise images in any combination.
+A Session Album, you can make as many as you like, allows you to organize images in any combination.
 There are a few aspects I would like you to know about albums.

 Don’t Move, Just Link

-Creating an album in a session is a easy as pie: click on the ‘+’ sign at the Session Albums section in the Library, or choose File menu > New Album.
-You are asked for a name and that’s all.
+Creating an album in a session is easy as pie: click on the ‘+’ sign at the Session Albums section in the Library, or choose File menu > New Album.
+It only asks you for a name, that’s all.
 Your new album is added to the list under Session Albums.
 You can move albums around by dragging up and down or use the sort command from the right-click menu.

 All the above is also true for Smart Albums.
-But a smart album is smarter because it is automatically populated with images based on your definition.
-A popular use of smart albums is to collect images based on star rating or keywords.
-Every new sessions comes with a Five Stars and an All Images smart album.
+But a smart album is smarter because it automatically populates with images based on your definition.
+A popular use of smart albums is to collect images based on star ratings or keywords.
+Every new session comes with a Five Stars and an All Images smart album.

 You create a smart album just like a regular album, but you choose Smart Album instead.
 After you defined the search criteria for the Smart Album and give it a proper name, and clicked OK, you will find it listed with the other albums in the Session Albums section in the Library.

 Note that you always can edit the criteria of your smart album.
-Also note the little difference in the icon for album and smart album (with small cogwheel).
+Also, note the little difference in the icon for an album and smart album (with small cogwheel).

-Think of an album as a virtual folder.
-You can see it in the session inside Capture One’s Library tool, but not on your disk.
-Smart albums rely on Capture One’s search function and the search is restricted to session folders, albums and favorites (discussed below).
 As you have seen in the screenshot above, you can add multiple search criteria in a single Smart Albums for advanced use.
-However, you are advised to start with one rules at a time if you just started with smart album.
+However, it is best to start with one rule at a time if you just started with a smart album.